Your Health, Safety and Wellbeing at Work

 Positive About Mental Health

-We’re positive about mental health, so you can talk about your mental health openly and in confidence and without fear of being judged.
+We’re positive about mental health, so you can talk about your mental health openly with your manager, in confidence, and without fear of being judged.
 We recognise that mental health is just like physical health.
-It can be positive or you might experience times that you don’t feel so good.
+Happiness, productivity and effectiveness at work are all intrinsically linked to wellbeing so mental health is important to everyone; not just people who experience mental health problems.
+It can be positive, or you might experience times that you don’t feel so good.
 This can lead to problems that might last over a few weeks or months or ones that need managing over a lifetime.
 If you feel like you can’t talk to your manager, remember that we have an Employee Assistance Programme (EAP).
 You can talk to EAP about anything that’s troubling you.
 EAP can provide comprehensive information or arrange for you to receive face-to-face counselling.

 Employee Assistance Programme